openwallet-foundation/bifold-wallet/docs/design-guidelines/design guidelines.md

 To avoid overlapping touch targets, there should be a space of at least 16 dp between horizontally stacked buttons and 16 px between vertically stacked buttons.

 ## Scrolling
+Content should never be hidden or cut off.

+If content or elements extend past the screen size, always enable scrolling so that people can interact with the contents.
+Be mindful of accessibility settings that would increase the font size.

+Ensure that content does not get covered by fixed elements on the screen by adding padding at the bottom.

 ## Loading